cslarsen/dna-traits/README.md

 The need for speed
 ------------------

-On *my* machine (a 2010-era MBP with SSD), I can parse a 24 Mb file with Python's `csv` module and create a dictionary — all in 2.5 seconds.
-Pandas takes around 2.1 seconds, and I've seen some parsers take up to 8 seconds for 23andMe data.
+On *my* machine, a 2010-era MBP with SSD, I can parse a 24 Mb file using Python's `csv` module and create a dictionary in 2.5 seconds.
+Pandas takes around 2.1 seconds, and I've seen some parsers take up to 8. data.

-*This parser* takes *0.15 seconds* and uses dramatically less memory (six bytes per SNP, containing nucleotide pair, chromosome and position).
-A faster machine (2013-era Intel Xeon, Linux with SSD) **parses in only 0.07 seconds**!
+*This parser* takes *only 0.15 seconds* and uses dramatically less memory (six bytes per SNP, containing nucleotide pair, chromosome and position).
+A more recent machine (2013-era Intel Xeon, Linux with SSD) **parses in only 0.07 seconds**!

 The finely-tuned C++ backend memory maps the genome file and *never* scans backwards — every single bye is touched only once.
 The SNPs are stored in a